Ice Storms In The Southeast

 Ice storms are extremely dangerous and our thoughts go out to those experiencing the effects of this storm.
 These states have asked that you do not travel unless absolutely necessary.
 Their concern is not only icy roads making travel dangerous, but also because ice accumulations on tree branches and power lines can cause them to come crashing down at any moment.
 Even a half inch of ice can bring down a large tree branch.

 If you lose power, try to keep your cell phone charge in case of an emergency.
 Obviously you can’t charge your phone during a power outage, but you can refrain from playing games on your phone or making unnecessary calls or texts.
-I know, I know…my phone is like my right hand these days, but it can be a life saver in the event of an emergency.
+Your phone can be a lifesaver in the event of an emergency, so try to use it only for emergencies.
 If you do have a generator, do not bring it indoors as it becomes a carbon monoxide hazard.
 It should be at least 20 feet from your house, windows, doors and vents.

 Other areas in the southeast and northeast are expecting anywhere from 3 to 12 inches of snow.
 Heavy snowfalls this year have caused thousands of power outage all over the country but especially the northeast.
 Check our tips for avoiding potential frozen pipes that can cause flooding.
 Keep food, fresh water, flashlights and batteries away from any area that could possibly be flooded.